sheraz-ahmed12/Class-7--07-12-24-/Readme.md

-This is demo account on dev bhangi
+This is demo account on dev

+comment by Adeel